fcortell/alten-assessment-project/README.md

 ## Architecture

 The architecture of the project is based on the Clean Architecture, which is a software design philosophy that separates the elements of a software system into distinct layers that are independent of each other.
 The main goal of this architecture is to make the software more testable, maintainable, and flexible.
+It uses a Generic Repository pattern to avoid code duplication on basic database entities and transactions

 ## How to run the app